-Example: The element of Rigorous Instruction is composed of five measures: Common Core Shifts in Literacy, Common Core Shifts in Math, Course Clarity, Quality of Student Discussion, and Academic Press.
+Example: The element of Rigorous Instruction is composed of four measures: Academic Press, Course Clarity, Quality of Student Discussion, and Strong Core Instruction.
 The NYC School Survey includes groups of questions related to each of those measures.

-See Appendix B for a detailed explanation of the element-measure-question survey structure.
+See Appendix A for a detailed explanation of the element-measure-question survey structure.